ManticoreGamesInc/platform-documentation/src/tutorials/localcontext.md

 ## Overview

-In this tutorial you will be learning the benefits of using **Local Context** for your game to help you improve networking performance.
-You will be learning how to take an object that is usually networked, and optimizing it by handling the networking side of it yourself.
+In this tutorial, you will be learning the benefits of using **Local Context** for your game to help you improve networking performance.
+You will be learning how to take an object that is usually networked and optimize it by handling the networking side of it yourself.

 <div class="mt-video" style="width:100%">
     <video autoplay muted playsinline controls loop class="center" style="width:100%">